ezEngine/docs-src/pages/docs/gameplay/projectile-component.md

 * `Interaction`: The [surface interaction](../materials/surfaces.md#surface-interactions) to trigger when the projectile hits this type of surface.
 * `Impulse`: The amount of physical impulse to exert on the hit object.
 * `Damage`: The amount of damage to apply to the hit object.
+* `InertiaRatio`: Analogue of mass for spinning behavior.
+Larger values lead to smaller rotations.
+If negative, the projectile is rotated in the opposite direction.
+If zero, no rotation is applied.
+Only useful in combination with `Reaction` set to `Bounce` or `Reflect` and the projectile `BounceOrientation` set to `Spinning`.

 ## Example